openwashdata/fsmglobal/README.md

 ## Examples

 The code and table below show a summary for the demand for faecal sludge emptying services.
-Find this more examples in `vignette("examples")`.
+Find this and more examples in `vignette("examples")`.

 ``` r
 library(fsmglobal)